Susana Prieta, a good Facebook friend of mine, asked me: “So, Vishu Menon can you explain e=mc^2 to me in easy to understand terms.”

 If you somewhat modify this fantasy and imagine that two parents of a single daughter decide to bequeath all their wealth (in packets of energy) to the daughter, then, too, there is some left behind which goes to public as free energy.
 This is the fusion method.
 The so-called Hydrogen bomb uses the fusion method.
 In this kind of bombs, Hydrogen isotopes are made to fuse under extremely high temperature.

-Look at our numbers above, Even if you divide that 90×10^9 is divided into five parts and only one of those parts is released in the atmosphere as free energy (largely heat and light), imagine the calamity that one Kg of a substance called Uranium 235 (92 protons, 143 neutrons as against one proton in Hydrogen)) can generate.
+Look at our numbers above, Even if you divide that 90×10^15 joules is divided into five parts and only one of those parts is released in the atmosphere as free energy (largely heat, light and higher-frequency waes such as X-rays and Gamma rays), imagine the calamity that one Kg of a substance called Uranium 235 (92 protons, 143 neutrons as against one proton in Hydrogen)) can generate.
 The Little Boy, the atomic bomb that was dropped over Hiroshima had 64 kilograms of that fissile material!
 If you have the time, calculate the energy in Joules that it could have released if each kilogram contains 4255 followed by 20 zeroes of atoms.